dryeo/dooble/README-os2.txt

 * 3 GB of system memory is recommended.
 Dooble is known to work on systems with less memory but it may seriously affect its stability.

+* VIRTUALADDRESSLIMIT of at least 2048.
+Preferable 2560 or higher.
+  Note that too high of a VIRTUALADDRESSLIMIT can cause instability depending on hardware.

 * When it comes to the supported operating system, it is strongly recommended that you use ArcaOS version 5 or above.
 Please make sure that you have at least the following versions of the following components in your ArcaOS